JParraV/theme-research-group/content/authors/skye/_index.md

 user_groups:
   - Support staff
 ---
-In her project "Capuchin Monkeys: Friends or Foes," Skye applies sheep-herding techniques developed in Scotland to interact with tropical animals.
+In her project 'Capuchin Monkeys: Friends or Foes', Skye applies sheep-herding techniques developed in Scotland to interact with tropical fauna.